nitrite/nitrite-doc/java-sdk/getting-started.md

 # Getting Started in Java

-To get started with Nitrite database, you can follow the steps below:
+To get started with Nitrite database, you need to add the Nitrite BOM to your project.
+The BOM will help you to manage the dependencies.
+Details of the BOM can be found [here](modules/module-system.md#nitrite-bill-of-materials).

+To add the BOM to your project, follow the steps below:

 ## Add dependency